JayJustin/Skyrim-Together-NWP/README.md

 ccQDRSSE001-SurvivalMode.esl

 6. Download Wabbajack at https://www.wabbajack.org/
+7. Extract "NWP.wabbajack" and the .meta.json file to a folder
-7. In Wabbajack press Install From Disk
+8. In Wabbajack press Install From Disk

 Target Modlist: NWP.wabbajack